 Often, HR is a scapegoat.

-But, again, I can’t stress this enough: HR professionals rarely make a decision to fire anybody.
+I can’t stress this enough: HR professionals rarely make a decision to fire anybody.
 In most organizations, the decision to fire an employee is made by a supervisor or manager.
 The local HR department clears the determination with the legal department or outside counsel and simply processes the paperwork.
-When the decision to fire someone has been made, HR can offer limited support and explain the next steps to the affected employee.
+When the decision to fire someone has been made, HR can offer limited support and explain the following steps to the affected employee.